Zach Parsons, M.Ac., Lic.Ac.

-Sarah has a passion for acupuncture and working with energy.
+Sarah has a deep love for acupuncture and energy medicine.

-A certified Level II Reiki practitioner, she incorporates Reiki healing into her acupuncture treatments, as well as offering separate Reiki sessions.
-Sarah received her Bachelor's Degree in Psychology from Bridgewater State University, where her focus on working with those with Alzheimer's Disease allowed her to develop the patience and deep compassion she brings to every client interaction
+A certified Level II Reiki practitioner, she incorporates Reiki healing into all of her acupuncture and craniosacral treatments, as well as offering separate Reiki sessions.
+Sarah received her Bachelor's Degree in Psychology from Bridgewater State University, where her focus on working with those with Alzheimer's Disease allowed her to develop the patience and deep compassion she brings to every client interaction.